Illumina supplies a number of instruments for sequencing, primarily through short-read sequencing-by-synthesis, and microarray analysis.

-At the NGI we have a number of instruments from Illumina depdending on application.
+At NGI we have a number of instruments from Illumina, suitable for most applications.

 For sequencing we have a range of Illumina sequencing instruments.
 All of them work using a “sequencing-by-synthesis” technology, where fluorescent DNA nucleotides are added to a sample one at a time.
-An imaging system is able to record these flashes of coloured light and covert this information into a linear DNA-sequence.
+An imaging system records these flashes of coloured light and covert this information into a linear DNA-sequence.

-Illumina sequencing instruments typically sequence relatively short DNA fragments in the order of a few hundred base-pairs.
+Illumina sequencing instruments typically sequence relatively short DNA fragments, on the order of a few hundred base-pairs.
 However, they are able to sequence a massive number of these fragments in parallel, giving large quantities of sequence data at competitive prices.

 For genotyping we use the iScan system from Illumina, The iScan system is used for genotyping SNPs or DNA methylation analysis of CpG sites by the Infinium assay.
 Please visit our page for Genotyping systems for more information.